You can feel better!

 - Directly over tattoos, the thyroid or the thymus gland

 - Patients taking photosensitizing medication

-60-minute treatment = $128 (three small areas or one large and one small)
+60 minute treatment = $135 (three small areas or one large and one small area)

 Dr. Macdonald and Dr. Peters offer a complimentary 15-minute consultation to see if laser therapy is right for you.
 Your doctor will listen to your concerns, examine you, and discuss your treatment options with you.
 Once you have all the information you need, then you can decide if you wish to embark on a series of treatments.
 Contact us to get started!